(415) 457-9760 Mill Valley Refuse Service 112 Front Street San Rafael, CA 94901

 We are used to a single-stream method of collection for recycling in which all recyclables are mixed in one cart for collection on the same day.
 Dual-stream recycling is the method in which mixed paper is put into one can, and all other mixed recyclables are put into another can.
 The dual-stream collection method works well for other haulers and is one way we can lessen contamination levels in our recycling stream.

-Starting on September 3, please roll out your current 68-gallon recycle cart with mixed paper and cardboard ONLY in it.
-The following week, place a different can of your choosing (see below for can options) at the curb with your other mixed recyclables (cans; glass bottles & jars; and rigid plastic containers).
+On the Mixed Paper & Cardboard week, please roll out your current 68-gallon brown recycle cart with mixed paper and cardboard ONLY in it.
+The following week place a different can of your choosing (see below for can options) at the curb with your other mixed recyclables (cans; glass bottles & jars; and rigid plastic containers).

 Mixed Paper & Cardboard material examples are listed below.
 Remove all packaging materials made of plastic or Styrofoam.
 No food-soiled items.

 All Other Mixed Recyclable material can be put into a separate bin or can of your choosing (see below for options).
 Food waste must be wiped clean or rinsed, liquids poured out.
 Put all glass, cans, and plastic loose in the can or bin.
 Absolutely no plastic bags, plastic wrap or Styrofoam.

 Use your 68-gallon brown recycle cart for both streams: Mixed Paper & Cardboard and All Other Mixed Recyclables.

 Early feedback suggests that some participants in this pilot program would like to use their existing 68-gallon brown recycle cart for pick up of both recycling streams (Paper & Cardboard and All Other Mixed Recyclables) so long as they put out the right material on the right week.
 We think they’ve come up with a great idea.
 It does involve some storing and transfering of recyclables (and you still need another can/cart/or bin for storage) but this option seems to work well, so feel free to give it a try.